 Honing a hydraulic cylinder is an abrasive machining process that helps create a precision ID surface that allows for sealing.
 We use a honing head that contains honing stones that grind a bore to the ideal size and surface finish.
 By honing a cylinder, we are able to correct scratched surfaces and ovality, two characteristics that are common on repair cylinders.
 In addition, honing is used to create a consistent bore size at the ideal clearance.

-Our professional team focuses on all types of hydraulic cylinder honing services, including the honing of pneumatic cylinders.
+Our professional team focuses on all types of hydraulic cylinder honing services, including the honing.
 We have large, automated horizontal honing machines that are capable of handling components up to 20 feet in length.
 See why we’ve earned a reputation for precision, quality, and fast turnaround times.

 Need for Honing